Kim-J-Smith/STM32-SimpleButton/README.md

 ## English <span id="english"> </span>

-(PS: Because of the machine translation, you may see words "key" and "button".
-They mean the same in this project.)
+(PS: *Because of the machine translation, you may see words "key" and "button".
+They mean the same in this project.*)

 ### Brief introduction:

-* This project contains only one file, namely `kim_stm32_hal_button.h` .
-All the required code can be generated simply by using one macro definition.

 #### New Features(Version-0.2.0):